-Information Technology Infrastructure Library is best described as a framework with a set of best practices for providing competent IT support services to an organization.
+An Information Technology Infrastructure Library (ITIL) is best described as a framework with a set of best practices for providing competent IT support services to an organisation.
 In a nutshell, ITIL’s goal is to produce affordable IT service management.
 Its aim is to deliver cost-effective IT Service Management.
 Resource optimisation is the prime area of focus of ITIL.
 Why is it the prime focus?
 It regularly reviews the current processes to know where further improvements are needed.
-Technically speaking it refines the processes to be as perfect as possible.
+Technically speaking, it refines the processes to be as perfect as possible.

 ITIL Service Management Processes in ITIL Service Lifecycle

 The ITIL service management process is as important as the Australian Cricket team using sandpaper to get reverse swing.
 There are five ITIL service management processes in the entire ITIL service lifecycle.
 These are also interchangeably known as the five stages of the ITIL lifecycle.
 Each of these stages is made up of functions that are aligned with the IT organisational structure.
 You don’t have to adopt all of these functions.
 You can just make do with those that serve your purpose.
 Overall, ITIL is extremely flexible.

 1. Service Strategy - The first ITIL process is the service strategy.
 It is the most important stage as it makes all the other ITIL processes possible.
 An IT strategy can only be successful if it is in sync with the organisation’s business strategies.
 At this stage, the focus is on the customer.
 Focus on what services the customer needs, how to develop these and deliver them successfully.
 Service strategy begins by identifying the clients business goals.